jovanovskajovana/styleguides/react/README.md

 - there are enough server recourses,
 - main scripts are large and load slowly.

-Keep reading our Next.js guidelines in [this separate section](../NextJS.md).

 ## State management

 Managing states with nothing but React - `useState()` hook, or `setState()` for class components - is quite possible, but once the application scales up to complex trees, sending props to each child component becomes redundant and inefficient.
 That's the point when you start thinking about an additional state management solution.